tj-wells/coti-docker-method/README.md

     This error can occur if the Coti container is stopped abruptly.<br/>
     The solution is to remove the `LOCK` file:
     <ul>
-    <li>`rm /var/lib/docker/volumes/coti-node_coti_db/_data/LOCK`</li>
+    <li>`rm /var/lib/docker/volumes/coti-node_coti_db/_data/LOCK` - to remove the LOCK file directly, or</li>
+    <li>`docker volume rm coti-node_coti_db` - to remove the Docker volume</li>
     </ul>
 </details>
 <br />

-If you encounter issues not included in this list, please message me (<a href="https://twitter.com/tomjwells">@tomjwells</a>), consult GeordieR's helpful <a href="https://cotidocs.geordier.co.uk/" target="_blank">gitbook guide</a>, or pop your question in the node-operators channel in the [Coti Discord server](https://discord.com/invite/wfAQfbc3Df).
+If you encounter issues not mentioned in this list, please message me (<a href="https://twitter.com/tomjwells">@tomjwells</a>), consult GeordieR's helpful <a href="https://cotidocs.geordier.co.uk/" target="_blank">gitbook guide</a>, or post your question in the node-operators channel in the [Coti Discord server](https://discord.com/invite/wfAQfbc3Df).

-# ⚙️ Automatic/Manual Updates
+# ⚙️ Updating the Coti Node Version

-Unless you have specified a version number, this setup will perform updates automatically, so that your node stays up to date when new <a href="https://github.com/coti-io/coti-node/releases" target="_blank">Coti releases</a> are made available.
+If you have not specified a version number, this setup will perform updates automatically, ensuring that your node stays up to date when new <a href="https://github.com/coti-io/coti-node/releases" target="_blank">Coti releases</a> are made available.

-If you want to bypass the automatic updates, you can do so by specifying the `VERSION` variable in the `.env` file.
+Automatic updates can be bypassed by specifying a `VERSION` number in the `.env` file.

-- For example, if you wanted run version 3.1.3 of the Coti node, you can add the line `VERSION="3.1.3"` into your `.env` file.
+- For example, if you wanted run version 3.1.3 of the Coti node, you would add the line `VERSION="3.1.3"` into your `.env` file.

-Please check the <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub registry</a> for a list of the available versions.
+A complete list of the available versions can be found in the <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub registry</a>.

 ## Upgrading Manually

 Manual upgrades can be performed as follows:

-1. Update the new `VERSION` number in your `.env` file
+1. Modify the `VERSION` number in your `.env` file to the version you'd like to run
-2. Run `docker-compose up` to download and run the new version in the foreground, or `docker-compose up -d` to do so in the background
+2. Run `docker-compose up` to update in the foreground, or `docker-compose up -d` to update in the background

 # ✨ Credits